jennerwein/swarmlab/Exercise announcement/Lab 7/README.md

 ## Exercise 2

-The objective of this exercise is to show the effect of load balancing on the Whoami application.
+The objective of this exercise is to illustrate load-balancing based on Whoami application.

-You have two images ready, one is the Whoami app, the other is your pushed load balancers, try to write a **[Docker-compose](https://docs.docker.com/compose/gettingstarted/)** in order to load the Whoami application with a new background color each time.
+You have two images ready, one is the Whoami app, the other is your pushed load-balancers, try to write a **[Docker-compose](https://docs.docker.com/compose/gettingstarted/)** in order to start many services and call the the Whoami application in the browser, each time with a new background.

 **[Hint]: try calling the Whoami app, each time with a new port number and look for a solution to get a new color code on each call (use the hostname for example)**